jo288/Undetected/README.md

-# game-prototype
+# undetected-gameplay-prototype
-Throwaway digital prototype
+Digital gameplay prototype for Undetected by 7studio